Margarita-Simeonova/for_loop/README.md

 Then n - the number of times the name of the website is read - text If during the check the salary becomes less than or equal to 0 BGN, the console displays "You have lost your salary." and the program ends.
 Otherwise, after the check, the console displays the remaining salary.

+########

+06. Operations Between Numbers:

+Write a program that reads two integers (N1 and N2) and an operator to perform a given mathematical operation.
+The possible operations are: Addition(+), Subtraction(-), Multiplication(*), Division(/) and Modular Division(%.)
+When adding, subtracting and multiplying, the result and whether it is even or odd should be printed on the console.
+In the case of ordinary division - the result.
+In the case of modular division - the remainder.
+It should be borne in mind that the divisor can be equal to 0 (zero), and division by zero is not possible.
+In this case, a special message should be printed.

+Input:

+3 lines entered by the user are read from the console:

+• N1 - integer;

+• N2 - integer;

+• Operator - one symbol from: "+", "-", "*", "/", "%".

+Output:

+Print one line to the console:

+• If the operation is addition, subtraction, or multiplication:

+◦ "{N1} {operator} {N2} = {result} - {even/odd}"

+• If the operation is division:

+◦ "{N1} / {N2} = {result}" - result, formatted to the second decimal place

+• If the operation is modular division:

+◦ "{N1} % {N2} = {remainder}"

+• In case of division by 0 (zero):

+◦ "Cannot divide {N1} by zero"